zalky/reflet/README.md

 1. A la carte feature set: it is not a "framework", so use as much or as little of it as you want
-2. Bring sanity to an existing Re-frame applications: Reflet integrates easily into vanilla Re-frame apps, so a complete re-write can be avoided
+2. Bring sanity to existing Re-frame applications: iterative, minimal approach to integration, so big re-writes can be avoided
-3. Normalized data model, where entity references connect things
+3. Normalized and un-normalized data models can be mixed freely
-   together: this encourages excellent, pluggable APIs
+4. Entity references connect things together: this encourages excellent, pluggable APIs
-4. Makes very few assumptions about your application boundaries
+5. Makes very few assumptions about your application boundaries
-5. Performance and stability: Reflet has already been deployed in complex, data driven production applications for years (e.g. in Bioinformatics, Business analytics... )
+6. Performance and stability: Reflet has already been deployed in complex, data driven production applications for years (e.g. in Bioinformatics, Business analytics... )